stwomack/pcf-hugo-workshop/content/post/lab-3.md

 ##### Code walk through (greeting-config)

+Import the greeting-config project in Eclipse as a Gradle Project.

 Let's walk through the code in the greeting-config app in the source repo (Step #1) using your favorite editor (Atom/Sublime/Eclipse/IntelliJ/STS)

 1. greeting-service